Skip to content

 This list will automatically create the directories $MODPATH/system/app/YouTube and $MODPATH/system/app/Bloatware, and then execute setfattr -n trusted.overlay.opaque -v y $MODPATH/system/app/YouTube and setfattr -n trusted.overlay.opaque -v y $MODPATH/system/app/Bloatware.
 After the module takes effect, /system/app/YouTube and /system/app/Bloatware will be replaced with empty directories.

-difference with Magisk
+Difference with Magisk

 KernelSU's systemless mechanism is implemented through the kernel's overlayfs, while Magisk currently uses magic mount (bind mount).
 The two implementation methods have significant differences, but the ultimate goal is the same: to modify /system files without physically modifying the /system partition.